 - The Guardian Consent Form is available in the housing application.
 The Guardian Consent Form must be submitted within 3 days of completing the housing application.
 Your application is considered incomplete until this form has been received and accepted

 - Fill out the form in the housing application; electronically fill out each field, sign, save and upload the form into the housing application when prompted

 - Only hand-signed (not typed) or electronic signatures with a date/time stamp will be accepted

 - It is important to understand that the residence hall environment expects an adult level of responsibility.
 Students are expected to be able to study and live independently and get along with people from a wide variety of backgrounds.
 Regardless of age, the residence halls provide limited supervision.
-Students are allowed to come and go from their halls as they please, visit other students around campus and people living off campus.
+Students are allowed to come and go from their halls as they please.
 Students are also responsible for making their own decisions regarding their own and their roommate(s)’ guests in their room.
 The rules and regulations of living in the residence halls can be found in the Residence Hall Handbook and the 2020-2021 Housing Contract

 CU Boulder Housing & Dining provides reasonable housing and dining accommodations to residents with disability- or religious-related needs.
 Please go to your MyCULiving portal to learn more about accommodations and start your request.